damiencourousse/website/pages/index.md

 In a nutshell:
-I am interested in embedded software in its large understanding, in particular in compilation and runtime code generation for performance and [security purposes].
+I am interested in embedded software in its large understanding, in particular in compilation and runtime code generation for performance and [cyber-security purposes].

 Past topics:
 [Cyber-physical systems] dedicated to [human-machine interaction] (otherwise called _haptic systems_).